bobsoppe/zsh-ssh-agent/readme.md

 # Ssh-agent

-> Ssh-agent management for zsh
+> Ssh-agent management for zsh, with additional feature for unlocking private-keys

 ## Install

 1. Either…
   - Clone this repo
   - add it as a submodule, or